 4. What’s the biggest misconception people have about allergen immunotherapy (both subcutaneous and sublingual immunotherapy)?

 I think the biggest misconception about subcutaneous immunotherapy is that patients need to be on treatment forever.
 It’s also believed to be too time-consuming and inconvenient.
-Patients drop out because they don’t see immediate benefit.
+Patients drop out because they don’t see an immediate benefit.
 What they don't recognize is that it is year in and year out that they have the same symptoms and are repeating the same cycle.
 This is what sublingual immunotherapy can help solve.

 5. How do you foresee the treatment of allergies changing in the future?